devtron-labs/devtron/docs/user-guide/deploy-chart/examples/deploying-mongodb-helm-chart.md

 ## 4. Extract the Service name

-Copy the service name, it will be used to connect your application to mongoDB.
+Copy the service name, it will be used to connect your application to MongoDB.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/deploy-chart/deploying-mongodb-helm-chart/mongodb-6.jpg)